-There are many different ways of building a fuel cell as there are types of batteries.
-Some generate very high power, but in practice are only suitable for stationary use or mounted in a vehicle or a ship.
-A challenge to be faced with many designs is that they can become very hot, sometimes in excess of 1,000 degrees.
-Low internal temperature is an obvious requirement for risk-free use. myFC uses a technology known as Proton Exchange Membrane (PEM), which is very well suited to portable applications.
-This is also the type of solution on which the automotive industry is now basing its hydrogen cars, and myFC therefore benefits from the development taking place in the automotive industry in terms of capacity, quality and cost reduction for the membrane. myFC has a patented “open-end design”, which works with low internal pressures, in contrast to a closed-end architecture, where the pressure becomes high.
+There are as many different ways of building a fuel cell, as there are types of batteries.
+Some batteries generate very high power, but in practice are only suitable for stationary use or mounted in a vehicle or a ship.
+A challenge to be faced with many designs, is that they can become very hot, sometimes in excess of 1,000 degrees.
+Low internal temperature is an obvious requirement for risk-free use. myFC uses a technology known as Proton Exchange Membrane (PEM), which is very well suited for portable applications.
+This is also the type of solution on which the automotive industry is now basing its hydrogen cars and myFC therefore benefits from the development taking place in the automotive industry in terms of capacity, quality and cost reduction for the membrane. myFC has a patented “open-end design”, which works with low internal pressures, in contrast to a closed-end architecture, where the pressure becomes high.

 General interest in fuel cells and fuel cell technologies is continuing to increase around the world.
 It is therefore critical to myFC’s business both to protect our innovations and technologies and to monitor closely what happens in the outside world.
 We protect our technology and our technological lead through an extensive patent portfolio.
-As of December 2016, we have been granted or applied for a total of 80 patents in 14 patent families.
+As of September 2018, we have 90+ patents, granted, pending and allowed divided in 21 patent families.